inkandswitch/cambria-project/README.md

 For more background on why Cambria exists and what it can do, see the research essay. (todo: link once released)

+⚠ Cambria is still immature software, and isn't yet ready for production use

 ## Use cases

 - Manage backwards compatibility in a JSON API